Elementary Handbook

 Public Complaint Procedures

 The Board welcomes inquiries, suggestions, and constructive criticism from families, district residents, or community groups regarding the district’s programs, personnel, operations, and facilities.
-It is the intent that complaints, concerns, and suggestions be addressed or resolved at the lowest appropriate level starting with teacher or staff member then through building administrators and district administrators per Boar Policy 906.
+It is the intent that complaints, concerns, and suggestions be addressed or resolved at the lowest appropriate level starting with teacher or staff member then through building administrators and district administrators per Board Policy 906.

 Arrival and Dismissal

-We encourage parents or guardians to plan for the arrival of their son or daughter at school between 8:10 - 8:15 a.m.
 We cannot guarantee the safety of children who arrive before the school day officially begins as such students will not be admitted to school prior to 7:45 a.m. and only then will they be admitted if they are having school district breakfast.
 Students should not be dropped off prior to 8:10 a.m. unless they are utilizing the school’s breakfast service.

 During arrival and pick-up times the school parking lot is closed to visitors.
 If you need to park your vehicle please do so on the street as vehicles are not permitted in the lot.